slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-06-template.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
-The bigger network starts overfitting almost right away, after just one epoch and overfits much more severely.
-Its validation loss is also more noisy.
+The bigger network starts overfitting almost right away, after just one epoch and overfits severely.
+Its validation loss is also very noisy.

 Let's plot the training losses:
 <!-- #endregion -->